-Every insurance policy, including medical insurance, falls under the purview of Goods and Service tax.
-Thus, an 18% GST on mediclaim premium has to be paid, as mentioned earlier.
+Every insurance policy, including medical insurance, falls under the purview of Goods and Service Tax (GST).
+Thus, an 18% GST on Mediclaim premium has to be paid, as mentioned earlier.

 The imposition of GST on insurance premiums has increased the price for the purchasers of health insurance policies.
 From the service tax of 15% earlier, they now have to give an extra sum based on the present rate.

 Premium paid towards the health policy offers a wide range of medical expenses that go beyond hospitalisation costs.
 The plan covers maternity care, OPD charges, diagnostic tests, day-care treatments, pre-hospitalisation charges, etc.

 The positive impact of GST on Mediclaim policies is that the rise of tax rates has encouraged more competition among insurers.
 They are now providing policies at lower costs so as to make them affordable for people.
 Even the buying and claiming process has been made more simple.
 The quality of services has also been improved after the implementation of GST.